 First Changes in 2015

-The most significant changes that focused mainly on tourists took place in Plzeň around the year 2015, when the West Bohemian metropolis became the European Capital of Culture.
+The most significant changes that focused mainly on tourists took place in Plzeň around 2015 when the West Bohemian metropolis became the European Capital of Culture.

 “There are more systems because they were created as part of different projects.
 There will be a revision in 2018 that should unify the navigation signs and systems.
 The main monuments and the most important spots should become available in English as well,” confirmed the head of the department of tourism at the Kutná Hora town hall, Eliška Tivodarová.